-- Interns must be able to stay with IPCRI for a minimum of three months.
-Interns that can stay longer receive preference.
+- Interns must be able to stay with IPCRI for a minimum of three months; though longer availability is preferred.

 - Interns must be comfortable with working independently and taking on responsibility.
 IPCRI does not have a sufficient staff to supervise interns on a day-to-day basis.

 - Applicants must be able to write at an academic level in English.
 Knowledge of Russian is an asset.

 Experience in fundraising, social media strategies as well as proficiency in Hebrew or Arabic are considered a plus.
 Please note that IPCRI's internships are not paid.
 IPCRI is not in the financial position to reimburse housing or travel costs.

 IPCRI interns typically engage in the following kinds of work: